linuxboot/heads-wiki/Installing-and-Configuring/RecoveryShell.md

 Limitations
 ----

-The recovery shell wipes secrets--normally used for security checks--that were pulled from the BIOS.
-This will limit the features available in this environment.
+The recovery shell wipes secrets--normally used for security checks--that were [computed](/Keys/#tpm-pcrs) from the BIOS, kernel modules loaded, etc. This will limit the features available in this environment.

 Boot Process